 A group of U.S. lawmakers has urged advisors to President Donald Trump to include blockchain on their list of emerging technology initiatives.

-The bipartisan letter, which was spearheaded by U.S. Representatives Trey Hollingsworth (R.-IN) and Darren Soto (D.-FL), asks the National Economic Council to host a forum on the nascent technology, as well as to include blockchain on a list of technologies that the Trump Administration will promote.
+, which was spearheaded by U.S. Representatives Trey Hollingsworth (R.-IN) and Darren Soto (D.-FL), asks the National Economic Council to host a forum on the nascent technology, as well as to include blockchain on a list of technologies that the Trump Administration will promote.

 In addition to Hollingworth and Soto, the letter, dated May 24 and publicly released on Wednesday, was also signed by U.S. Reps.
 Bill Foster (D.-WI), Tom Emmer (R.-MN), Ted Budd (R.-NC), Josh Gottheimer (D.-NJ) and David Schweikert (R.-AZ).